-Recently, we here at The Mobile Home Dealer, had a client who made a written offer on one of our mobile homes that we had under listing contract but, after it was accepted by the Seller, they were not able to purchase the mobile home located in Sarasota County Florida.
+Recently, we here at The Mobile Home Dealer, had a client who made a written offer on one of the mobile homes that we had under listing contract but, after it was accepted by the Seller, they were not able to purchase the mobile home located in Sarasota County Florida.

 How is this fair?

-The Buyer of the mobile home believed that all they would need to do to purchase the Sarasota mobile home that was for sale was to make a written offer, have that offer accepted and move forward with the purchase.
+The Buyer of the mobile home believed that all they would need to do to purchase the Sarasota mobile home that was for sale was to make a written offer, have that offer accepted, and move forward with the purchase.

 Although in most other transactions this would make sense, when we are dealing with a mobile home that is located on leased land within a mobile home park there is one more critical step that needs to be completed prior to the closing of the home.

 The step that was overlooked by the Buyer is the importance of them needing to be approved by the mobile home park to live in the community.